MileHacker Logo

 • Summer: High temperatures and humidity pose heatstroke risk.
 Stay hydrated.

-• Summer: Monsoon season brings heavy rainfall and potential flooding.
+• Summer: Monsoon season brings heavy precipitation and potential flooding.
 Carry rain gear.

-• Winter: Temperatures fall below freezing.
+• Winter: Temperatures fall under freezing.
 Pack warm clothing, including layers and accessories.

 Activity Planning